DrRoad/WeatherDataAnalysis/README.md

 ```

-At first glance it sure looks like there are quite a few extreme precipitation events
+At first glance it sure looks like there are more extreme precipitation events after 2000.
 ![Screenshot](https://raw.githubusercontent.com/skammlade/WeatherDataAnalysis/master/RShinyCapture.JPG)

-I'll take a closer look at those data points:
+I took a closer look at some of those data points.

 ``` sql
 --Precipitation Ranks